lingeringsocket/shlurd/docs/phlebotinum.md

 Each character has an associated character-inventory, a.k.a. stuff (which is itself a kind of object so that it can contain other things).
-So if a character is holding a lantern, the lantern is not directly inside of the character; instead, it is in the character's stuff.
+So if a character is holding a lantern, the lantern is not directly inside of the character (ouch!); instead, it is in the character's stuff.
 Getting an object moves it from a location to the character's stuff, and the opposite is true for dropping an object.